sendgrid/sendgrid-python/CONTRIBUTING.md

 <a name="code-reviews"></a>
 ## Code Reviews
 If you can, please look at open PRs and review them.
 Give feedback and help us merge these PRs much faster!
-If you don't know how, Github has some great [information on how to review a Pull Request](https://help.github.com/articles/about-pull-request-reviews/).
+If you don't know how, GitHub has some great [information on how to review a Pull Request](https://help.github.com/articles/about-pull-request-reviews/).